chadwhitacre/openpath/_posts/2024-04-04-a-vision-for-software-commons.md

 ### A Proof of Concept Invoice

-Let's imagine some large developer tools company called Excellent Software, Inc. that has per seat pricing of $320 per year plus some usage based pricing.
+Let's imagine some large developer tools company called DevTools, Inc. that has per seat pricing of $320 per year plus some usage based pricing.
 Let's put the Fair Share at a nice even $128 per user per year.

 Okay, ready?
 Here's what a customer's bill might look like: